FOR ALL THE THINGS MY HANDS HAVE HELD, THE BEST BY FAR IS YOU

 Newborn Photo Prep Guide

-Thank you for choosing Shannon Payne Photography for your baby’s first photos!
-Your baby’s newborn portraits will be some of your most treasured images.
-I am excited to help you tell the story of your new baby.
+Thank you for choosing Shannon Payne Photography for your baby’s newborn photos!
+These photos will be some of your most treasured keepsakes, and I am honored that you are trusting me with your baby’s first photos.

-BEFORE YOUR SESSION: Try to keep the baby awake 1-2 hours before your session.
-Bathtime or a little playtime is great.
-But don’t push it, because we don’t want to overstimulate the baby.
-It is okay if the baby falls asleep in the car.
-(In fact, we want this!)
+Before your session, try to keep the baby awake 1-2 hours before your session.
+Bath time or a little playtime is great.
+But don’t push it, because we don’t want to overstimulate them.
+Before leaving your home, make sure to feed your baby.
+A full belly and bumpy car ride is the perfect combination for a sleepy baby.
 Make sure to dress the baby in a sleeper that is easy to remove by unbuttoning or unzipping.
 Try to avoid something that must be removed over the head.
 Diaper baby loosely to help avoid diaper marks.
 (Please avoid using diaper ointment on their entire bum!
 It’s almost impossible to wipe off for pictures.)

-DURING YOUR SESSION: Our Petite and Classic studio newborn sessions last 1.5-2.5 hours.
+Studio newborn sessions can last anywhere between 1.5-2.5 hours.
 Most include 1-2 blanket setups, 1-2 basket poses, and sibling/parent poses.
-I will photograph the baby naked or wrapped for all images.
-Clothing tends to swallow babies at this age.
-It is easier to focus on all of their tiny details without clothing.
+I will photograph your baby in a variety of poses.
+Upon booking you will complete a Client Agreement and Planning Guide.
+I will use the information you provide to prepare for your session.
 We will use warm heaters and white noise to create a peaceful environment for the baby.
-Time is also provided for feeding if the baby becomes hungry.
-If you are planning for family photos, I have found that it is best to have another family member bring siblings 1 hour into the session.
+Time is also provided for feeding if your baby becomes hungry.
+If you are planning for family photos, it is best to have another family member bring siblings 1 hour into the session.
 This prevents young children from getting bored and makes sibling pictures easier.

 Pacifier -Whether your baby has become attached to a pacifier or not, I encourage you to bring one to your session.
 My goal is to help keep your baby happy and calm during our session, and often a pacifier helps the baby drift off to dreaming again.